Early Life and Education

 Philanthropy

-Irsay-Gordon serves on the board of trustees of her alma mater, the Park Tudor School.
-She is also on the board of the Lake Maxinkuckee Environmental Fund.
-She previously served on the board of Visit Indy and as co-chair of the Indy Championships Fund.
-She has also spearheaded the Kicking the Stigma campaign, focusing on mental health awareness and fundraising.
+Carlie is actively involved in philanthropy.
+She serves on the board of trustees of her alma mater, the Park Tudor School, and on the board of the Lake Maxinkuckee Environmental Fund.
+She is also involved with the Colts' Kicking the Stigma program, which focuses on mental health initiatives.